Adding UI Controls

 Resizing the selected controls is easy.
 You can just grab any edge or corner of the selection rectangle and drag it.

-If you want to constrain proportions while dragging from a corner, hold the SHIFT key while dragging.
+If you want to constrain proportions while dragging from a corner, hold SHIFT while dragging.

 Another way to resize some controls to their “natural size” is to use the Auto-Size function found in the Property Inspector.